learn-co-curriculum/react-rendering/README.md

 </p>

 The Circle of Life.
 Who knew learning about the React framework could bring us to Lion King?
-As with every creature in the in the animal kingdom, React components get created and destroyed only once.
+As with every creature in the animal kingdom, React components get created and destroyed only once.
 The majority of their lifetime is spent on updating - that is, reacting to user interactions.

 We are kindly provided with 4 lifecycle methods to help us handle updates:`componentWillReceiveProps`,